-As part of the 1977 legislation, the State Board of Geologist Examiners (OSBGE) was instituted as a five-member panel serving under the governor.
-Four members are appointed from the professional community and one as a public representative, each serving three-year terms.
+As part of the 1977 legislation, the State Board of Geologist Examiners (OSBGE) was instituted as a semi-independent organization serving directly under the governor.
+Members are selected from the professional community and are appointed to three-year terms.
 Board objectives include:

-- Licensing professionals engaged in the public practice of geology - Responding to complaints from the public and profession - Educating the public and communicating with regulatory agencies - Cooperating with related boards and commissions - · Promoting professional ethics and standards - Providing systematic outreach to government agencies, non-governmental organizations, citizens, and registrants.
+- Licensing professionals engaged in the public practice of geology - Responding to complaints from the public and profession - Educating the public and communicating with regulatory agencies - Cooperating with related Boards and Commissions - Promoting professional ethics and standards - Providing systematic outreach to government agencies, non-governmental organizations, citizens, and registrants.

 OSBGE currently administers licensing for over 1200 registered geologists (RG), certified engineering geologists (CEG), and geologists-in-training (GIT).
-The board is a member of the National Association of State Boards of Geology (ASBOG, 29 member states).
-Qualifications for professional registration include a college degree in geoscience or successful completion of 45 quarter hours (30 semester hours) of related course work, five years of postbaccalaureate work experience under the supervision of a registered geologist, and passing nationally standardized competency exams (ASBOG).
+The board is affiliated with Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS) and National Association of State Boards of Geology (ASBOG, 29 member states).
+Qualifications for professional registration include a college degree in geoscience or successful completion of 45 quarter hours (30 semester hours) of related course work, five years of post-baccalaureate work experience under the supervision of a registered geologist, and passing nationally standardized competency exams (ASBOG).
 The CEG requires licensing as an RG with additional experience and testing in that specialty area.